CHiPs44/pascalscript/README.md

   - fixed length make string operations easy
   - maximum length: 4,294,967,295 (length is a 32 bits word, too)

-Things one can say against Unicode on our 256KB / 512KB RAM target (and even with 8MB of PSRAM):
+Things one can say against Unicode on our 256KB / 512KB RAM target (even with 8MB of PSRAM):

 - Unicode, be it encoded as UTF-8, UTF-16 or UTF-32 is a nightmare
   - even fixed width fonts can have glyphs that are wider